paasmaker/paasmaker/documentation/source/glossary.rst

 		creation or management of that database is up to Paasmaker, and the application is simply passed the credentials for the database so it can perform it's task.
 		A named service is shared between all applications in a :term:`workspace`.

+	Standalone instance
+		An instance that doesn't listed on a TCP port; typically a background runner task.
+		This type of instance is not supplied with a TCP port nor are any routes added for it.
+It is managed in the same way as other instances, and can have it's own runtime.

 	Version
 		See :term:`application version <application version>`.